artemii-us/TaskManager/README.md

 This project uses SQLite:
 - No separate database container is required
-- The database file is created automatically inside the project (e.g. app.db or database.db)
+- The database file is created automatically inside the project

 ---